Quantum Risk Analysis: Beyond (Conditional) Value-at-Risk: Conclusion

 \section{Conclusion}

 We present two quantum-based algorithms to calculate expectiles and Range Value-at-Risk.
 These algorithms are based on quantum amplitude estimation.
 A bisection search algorithm is performed on a classical computer to calculate expectiles.
-The objective function is evaluated by amplitude estimation on a quantum device.
+The objective function is evaluated by quantum amplitude estimation on a quantum device.
 This is in line with the idea to calculate the Value-at-Risk as described in~\textcite{woerner_quantum_2019}.
-On the other hand, the Range Value-at-Risk is a direct outcome of the amplitude estimation.
+On the other hand, the Range Value-at-Risk is a direct outcome of the quantum amplitude estimation.
 The methodology is inspired by the calculation of the Conditional Value-at-Risk in~\textcite{woerner_quantum_2019}.

-By a case study, we find that the algorithms converge sufficiently fast on a simulator towards the true values, if the number of qubits to load the distribution is increased.
-The lowest estimation errors on the IBMQ Kolkata device are obtained for the expectile by the IQAE method and for $\mathrm{RVaR}$ by the MLQAE method.
-The calculation of expectiles turns out to be robust against noises on the real hardware.
+By two case studies, we find that the algorithms converge sufficiently fast on a simulator towards the true values, if the number of qubits to load the distribution is increased.
+The lowest estimation errors on a noisy simulator are obtained for the expectile by the IQAE method.
+The calculation of expectiles turns out to be robust against noises stemming from the noisy simulator.
 On the other hand, the Range Value-at-Risk is significantly affected by this noise.

 This paper is a next step to calculate risk measures via quantum computing.
 Risk measures that are not considered in this manuscript can be of interest for future research.
 For example, expectiles are special cases of so-called shortfall risk measures, see e.g.,~\textcite{follmer_stochastic_2016}.
-Also other utility based risk measures could be analyzed, like e.g.,~the optimized certainty equivalent~\parencite{ben-tal_expected_1986,ben-tal_old-new_2007} or the optimal expected utility risk measure~\parencite{vinel_certainty_2017,geissel_optimal_2018}.
+Also other utility-based risk measures could be analyzed, like e.g.,~the optimized certainty equivalent~\parencite{ben-tal_expected_1986,ben-tal_old-new_2007} or the optimal expected utility risk measure~\parencite{vinel_certainty_2017,geissel_optimal_2018}.

 \begin{appendix}